utopiaLF/me/README.md

 ## 🚀 What I'm Doing Now

 - Working on personal projects
-- Exploring Vue.js more deeply
+- Seeking new opportunities
+- Open to work.

 ## 🛠 Tech Stack

 - HTML & CSS
-- JavaScript (Vanilla JS)
+- JavaScript
-- Vue.js (currently learning more advanced parts)
+- Vue.js
-- Basic Node.js
+- Node.js (Express, CORS, JWT, bcrypt, Socket.IO and etc)
 - MySQL

 ## 🧪 Projects

-I've built around 10 small personal projects - from simple front-end apps to basic full-stack setups.
-Some of them are available on my [GitHub](https://github.com/utopiaLF).
+I've built around 20 personal projects - from simple front-end apps to full-stack setups Some of them are available on my [GitHub](https://github.com/utopiaLF).

 ## 🎯 About Me